suizokukan/katal/README.md

                                           and the target directory
 o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and
                                           display what's going on.
-o  action__setstrtag()                  : Modify the string tag in the target directory,
+o  action__setstrtags()                 : Modify the string tag in the target directory,
                                           overwriting ancient tags.
 o  action__target_kill()                : delete a filename from the target directory
                                           and from the database